Thanks to their calm and gentle nature, llamas make great trekking companions and, contrary to rumour, they don't spit!

 These unique animals – well-used to working for humans – are not for riding, but they have no trouble carrying all your equipment and picnic supplies in bespoke panniers and saddlebags, so you can enjoy a relaxing day out.

-The idea behind the guidelines for accreditation is that anybody who operates a llama and/or alpaca walking or trekking venture; whether this be in a commercial or a non-commercial manner, should consider their methods of operation under 4 key areas.
+The idea behind the guidelines is that anybody who operates a llama and/or alpaca walking or trekking venture; whether this be in a commercial or a non-commercial manner, should consider their methods of operation under 4 key areas.
 These are grouped as:

 •GENERAL GOOD PRACTICE